Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 10.03.160 Camping.

-It is unlawful for any person or group of persons to camp out in any park except at places set aside for such purposes by the Director and so designated by signs.
+As provided in Chapter 9.80, it is unlawful for any person or group of persons to camp out in any park except at places set aside for such purposes by the Director and so designated by signs.
 (Ord.
+1157, Sec.
+1, 2023; Ord.
 821, Sec.
 2, 2009)

 10.03.180 Certain Vocations Prohibited.

-(a) No person shall take up collections for any purpose nor solicit for any services or products.
+(a) No person shall take up collections for any purpose nor solicit for any services or products with the exception of approved concessions that follow the process provided for in Section 10.03.170.

 (b) No person shall hold, operate or conduct a circus, carnival, or traveling exhibition on any park property, except such activities as may be a regular part of the parks and recreation program, without first obtaining a written permit from the Director or except as part of an event for which an event permit has been issued.

-(c) Except as provided in Sections 10.03.040 and 10.03.170, it is unlawful for persons to conduct activities in a City of Lake Stevens park area for private voluntary gain (profit).
+(c) Except as provided in Sections 10.03.040 and 10.03.170, it is unlawful for persons to conduct activities in a City of Lake Stevens park area for personal gain.

-(e) Except as part of an event for which an event permit has been issued:
+(d) Except as part of an event or an approved concession for which an event permit has been issued or contract executed:

 10.03.190 Practicing and Playing Certain Games.

-No person shall practice or play golf, baseball, horseshoes, cricket, polo, lacrosse, archery, or hockey except at park areas set apart or designated for such purposes by the Director so as not to conflict with normal park usage.
+Persons shall only practice or play games, or engage in activity, in which objects are projected or air borne at park areas set apart or designated for such purposes by the Director so as not to conflict with normal park usage.
 (Ord.
+1157, Sec.
+1, 2023; Ord.
 821, Sec.
 2, 2009)

 10.03.200 Permit for Assemblies and Events Required.